 As everything moves online, music has been no exception to the rule.
-The need to have all your favorite music online so that it is easily accessible from any part of the world has led to the rise of a vast number of streaming platforms.
+The need for easily accessible music online has led to the rise of a vast number of streaming platforms.

 While many of the established artists and musicians already have their record labels and distributers adding their music to streaming platforms, the newer ones on the scene — or those who are waiting to break out — do not have the kind of resources to sign up with record labels or other professionals who can add their music to the popular streaming services.